noelbundick/website/content/posts/Using-the-Azure-IoT-DevKit-with-Linux/index.md

 date: 2018-01-27 20:22:46
 aliases:
   - /2018/01/27/Using-the-Azure-IoT-DevKit-with-Linux/
+resources:
+  - src: "*.png"
 ---

 For a while now, I've had an interest in playing with IoT devices to do interesting things.
 I consider myself a novice (at best) with electronic components, so I wanted an all-in-one unit to get started.
 I recently borrowed an [Azure IoT DevKit](https://microsoft.github.io/azure-iot-developer-kit/), which has lots of interesting little sensors on board, and a lot of getting started resources.

-{% asset_img AZ1366.png "Look at all the components that I DIDNT have to solder together!" %}
+{{{% img "AZ1366.png" "Look at all the components that I DIDN'T have to solder together!" %}}}

 > More precisely, this is a [MXChip AZ1366](http://mxchip.com/az3166)